 Torchwood: Captain Jack, captured by Torchwood agents in the 19th century, is interrogated by means of a Patent Electric Torture Device, with the inventors' faces on the lid.

 Warehouse 13: Plays with this, especially in terms of aesthetics, although it's a bit closer to Diesel Punk in terms of the artifacts being handled (like the Farnsworth).
-The field agents, however, use fairly standard modern tech.
+The field agents, however, use fairly standard modern tech aside from the aforementioned Farnsworthsnote untraceable wireless video phones with brass casing, black-and-white only though and Tesla guns.
 Although when Helena is a field agent, she prefers her own Steam Punk equipment.